EddyMcNut/uc-intg-onkyo-avr/README.md

   ![](./screenshots/demo.png)

 ## Stuff to do
-- Currently the entity name is model+IPaddress, this I will change.
+- Currently the entity name is model+IPaddress, this might not be the best choice.
 - Have to do a real release in GitHub workflows.
 - Add config steps like volume steps = 0.5 0r 1.
 - Align and improve logging.
-- This is going to be a longer list :)
+- simple-commands.ts
+- remote.ts